sipostudent/Bug-Issue-Tracker/README.md

 - I received inspiration for this project from visiting [b-i-tracker.herokuapp.com](https://b-i-tracker.herokuapp.com/), but mostly from my interaction with other students on Code Institute's Full Stack Software Development Programme.

-- Special thanks to fellow Code Institute colleague [Anna Greaves](https://github.com/AJGreaves) for assistance with a bespoke media query which was utilised to improve the applications responsiveness.
+- Special thanks to fellow Code Institute colleague [Anna Greaves](https://github.com/AJGreaves) for assistance with a bespoke media query which was utilised  to improve the responsiveness of the application.

 #### Disclaimer